 Built in 1916 in memory of Regina Watson of Chicago, a musician and teacher, this studio was donated by a group of her friends, along with funds for its maintenance.
-Originally designed to serve as a composers’ studio and recital hall for chamber music, the latter purpose was soon found to be too disruptive to MacDowell’s core mission.
+Originally designed to serve as a composers’ studio with room for performance, Watson was used as a recital hall for chamber music for a brief period.

 The Classical roots of the building design are clearly evident in its symmetry, pure geometry, clean lines, and restrained decoration.
 The studio is fronted by a handsome portico in the Roman Doric order composed of six fluted porch posts, each placed directly in front of a pilaster.
 Doric pilasters appear at each corner of the studio, and casement windows light the interior.

-Renovated in 1993, Watson was the first barrier-free studio on the property.
-Today, 21 of the 32 studios are fully accessible.
+Renovated in 1993, Watson became the first barrier-free studio on the property.
+Today, 21 of the 31 studios have expanded access, with succeeding studio renovations planned for increasing accessibility.